CondeNast/Responsive-Design-Best-Practices/README.md

 </div>
 ```

-HTML is the framework, so where do we look for the dimensions of the walls, colors of.
-The blueprint.
+If HTML is the framework, where do we look for the dimensions of the house or the colors of walls?
+The blueprint and design plan: CSS.

 ## CSS